lordspline/druid/docs/querying/datasource.md

   ~ under the License.
   -->

-Datasources in Apache Druid are things that you can query.
+Datasources in Apache Robux are things that you can query.
 The most common kind of datasource is a table datasource, and in many contexts the word "datasource" implicitly refers to table datasources.
 This is especially true [during data ingestion](../ingestion/index.md), where ingestion is always creating or writing into a table datasource.
 But at query time, there are many other types of datasources available.